Werner-Staeblein/Project-4/agile.md

 I have used GitHub Projects to create a kanban board / collection of initial user stories to facilitate the implementation of agile development.

-Three different EPICS were drafted.
+Three different EPICs were drafted.
 The EPICs are then broken down into user stories.

 The EPICS are:
 -	Django setup and administrator/superuser